-- a) horses must exceed 149cm with shoes or 148cm without shoes - b) ponies must not exceed 149cm with shoes or 148cm without shoes - c) ponies must comply with the Equestrian Australia Measuring Rules - to compete in official events at State Championships, National Championships, all Young Pony classes and all competitions where CDI Events are held - State Branches are to provide measuring services to competitors at State Championships, National Championships, Young Pony and CDI Events and are encouraged to provide further opportunities for measuring throughout the State where possible - Measuring Certificate is to be sighted (electronic copy) at entry or the height is to be recorded prior to competing at the event - d) ponies 8 years and over may be eligible for a Life Measurement Certificate.
-Refer to rule 13 in the EA Measuring Rules. - e) a pony without a current EA Measuring Certificate may be questioned by any Judge or Organising Committee Official by sending a "Request to Measure" to the email address: Judge.Notes@equestrian.org.au.
+- a) horses must exceed 149cm with shoes or 148cm without shoes - b) ponies must not exceed 149cm with shoes or 148cm without shoes - c) ponies must comply with the Equestrian Australia Measuring Rules - to compete in official events at State Championships, National Championships, all Young Pony classes or and all competitions where CDI Events are held - State Branches are to provide measuring services to competitors at State Championships, National Championships, Young Pony and CDI Events and are encouraged to provide further opportunities for measuring throughout the State where possible - Measuring Certificate is to be sighted (electronic copy) at entry or the height is to be recorded prior to competing at the event - d) ponies 8 years and over may be eligible for a Life Measurement Certificate.
+Refer to rule 13 in the EA Measuring Rules. - e) a pony without a current EA Measuring Certificate may be questioned by any Judge or Club-Organising Committee Official and served withby sending a "Request to Measure" to the email address: Judge.Notes@equestrian.org.au., with a notation provided to the State Branch.
 The competitor will be contacted and advised the pony must be measured before being permitted to compete in official pony tests.
-The pony may still compete in open events - f) the SDA will determine if a transfer from horse to pony status or from pony to horse status is required and advise the EA State Branch accordingly - g) all current grading points will transfer with a change in status - h) a new Dressage Card/Performance Licence will be issued
+They pony may still compete in open events - f) the SDA will determine if a transfer from horse to pony status or from pony to horse status is required and advise the EA State Branch accordingly - g) all current grading points will transfer with a change in status - h) a new Dressage Card/Performance Licence will be issued